 Until 2015, I knew very little about vaccines.
-Through my interest in holistic health care, which I developed in the 1980s, I believed vaccines were not necessary for health, and indeed not good for the immune system, but I had no opinion about vaccines beyond that.
+Through my interest in holistic healing, which I developed in the 1980s, I believed vaccines were not necessary for health, and indeed were bad for the immune system, but I had no opinion about vaccines beyond that.
 As I have not had children, it was not much of an issue to me.

 I knew I felt contemptuous of the flu jab when I saw it advertised, and I steadfastly refused to vaccinate my cat, and that was all.
 I had heard of autism, but only regarding Rain Man.

 Then in April 2015 I saw Tony Abbott’s announcement of the No Jab No Pay legislation.
 I immediately thought “that’s wrong”, and wrote something on Facebook.
 The reactions thrown back at me, that vaccines are “rigorously tested” and “reduced infant mortality”, and so on, I had no answer for.

 But I knew the legislation was wrong, so I started researching.